Scripting

 Execution and Variables

 The scripts are executed in a Sandbox.
 You do not have access to the file system and only to allowed functions.
-Only the ES5 JavaScript syntax is implemented so far, which means you cannot use Lambda expressions, Promises or classes.
+The latest ECMAScript 2024 (ES15) JavaScript syntax is implemented, which means you can use lambda expressions, Promises, or classes.
+For more details on supported features, refer to the Jint ECMAScript Compatibility

 Variables